-The CarePlus Spending Account Card is what you use to spend this allowance.
+Once you qualify, you will receive a CarePlus Spending Account Card to access this benefit.
+This card is what you use to spend this allowance.

 - If your 2024 CarePlus plan had a spending account card, please keep using the same card as your 2025 allowance will be added to this card. - If your 2024 CarePlus plan did not have a spending account card, you will receive one in the mail.
 Please activate your card as soon as you receive it. - As with any debit card, please keep this card secure. - Please keep this card even after the allowance is spent as future allowance amounts may be added to this card if you remain on the plan.